3rd December 2003

 All I can say that I assume nobody comes up with practices because they want to be *worse* programmers, so I think it's safe to assume that they do so to produce better software, to be better at their craft.

-Nobody deliberately publishes a document of 'worst practice' (unless they have a sense of humour, in which case take a look at How To Write Unmaintainable Code), but you have to remember that each document is not the best that the entire universe of programmers has to offer but the best that a particular individual (or group of individuals) has to offer.
+Nobody deliberately publishes a document of 'worst practice' (unless they have a sense of humour, in which case take a look at How To Write Unmaintainable Code and PHP The Wrong Way), but you have to remember that each document is not the best that the entire universe of programmers has to offer but the best that a particular individual (or group of individuals) has to offer.
 It will be limited to his/their experiences and abilities, and not the sum total of experience and abilities of the entire universe of programmers.
 It is therefore highly probable that someone of greater experience or ability will eventually come along and produce something that is even better.
 This is called progress.
 When I was teaching myself PHP I took a look at some of the methods and techniques that had been published and I said to myself 'I can do better than this.'
 And I have.

 Most of the examples of 'best practice' that I have encountered in my long career have been nothing more than brain dumps from people recently promoted to team/project leader.
 Instead of saying 'this is the best way to do it' their approach is 'this is the way that I do it, and I want everybody to do it the same way'.
 These people do not like their opinions being questioned and so refuse to discuss the possibility that there may be a better way.
 They do not experiment with various ways and evaluate the results to find out what is best, they simply pick an idea out of a hat (or so it seems to me) and stick with it regardless of how effective and efficient it is.
 Because they cannot be bothered to look for better ways they will never improve and will therefore always be second-rate.